DaveyJH/ci-portfolio-two/README.md

 question regarding the bug in the [Code Institute](https://codeinstitute.net/) Slack community.
 Thanks Sven
-This made me realise many of my functions would be made better with **keyup** to try and prevent bad UX in the case of users with slower motor skills*
+This made me realise many of my functions would be made better with **keyup** to try and prevent bad UX in the case of users with slower motor skills.*

 ***